-The Department of Public Health Sciences degree programs, like all other University graduate degree programs, operate within the broad policies and specific regulations established by the Office of Graduate Education.
+The Office of Public Health Studies degree programs, like all other University graduate degree programs, operate within the broad policies and specific regulations established by the Office of Graduate Education.
 Accordingly, master's and doctoral degree candidates should inform themselves of all applicable academic requirements in the current University of Hawai‘i at Mānoa Catalog.
 The Catalog is available online or may be purchased at the University Bookstore.
 Regulations and procedures governing admission to the Office of Graduate Education at the University of Hawai‘i are subject to change without prior notice.
 Please consult the most current Catalog before applying for admission.

 An applicant for admission to the master's degree program must hold or expect to hold a bachelor’s degree from an accredited U.S. college or university or its equivalent from a recognized institution of higher learning (see international credentials in the Graduate Admissions Application & Information Brochure and/or visit the Office of Graduate Education website for detailed information).
 The standards of the degree in question must be equivalent in both the distribution of academic subject matter and the scholarship achievement requirements to those maintained at the University of Hawai‘i.
 Professional degrees, such as the MD, DVM, and DDS, that are equivalent in depth to a U. S. bachelor’s degree also qualify an applicant for consideration.
 At a minimum, the applicant needs to demonstrate above average academic performance (B average or its equivalent) for his or her undergraduate work and for any post-baccalaureate or graduate course work.

 Applicants to the DrPH program must have either a master's degree in public health or a graduate degree in an allied profession.
 Current UHM MPH/MS in public health students who will be applying to the DrPH program should contact OPHSAS prior to applying.